 The most important purpose of this trip is to have an unforgettable time with your friends and teachers as you reach the end of your primary school experience.

 Undoubtedly, you will also gain some other very valuable experiences while we are away.
 You will be able to:

-You will need to arrive at school at 5 am on Monday 8th July and will be back on Saturday13th July around 2.30pm.
+You will need to arrive very early on Monday 6th July and will be back on Saturday 11th July in the afternoon.
 We will be staying five nights and will have four full days of activities in France.

 We are going to the region of Bourgogne (in purple) - we often refer to this region as Burgundy.